10 Decision Rules

 Learning a single rule is a search problem, where the search space is the space of all possible rules.
 The goal of the search is to find the best rule according to some criteria.
 There are many different search strategies: hill-climbing, beam search, exhaustive search, best-first search, ordered search, stochastic search, top-down search, bottom-up search, …

-RIPPER (Repeated Incremental Pruning to Produce Error Reduction) by Cohen (1995)20 is a variant of the Sequential Covering algorithm.
+RIPPER (Repeated Incremental Pruning to Produce Error Reduction) (Cohen 1995) is a variant of the Sequential Covering algorithm.
 RIPPER is a bit more sophisticated and uses a post-processing phase (rule pruning) to optimize the decision list (or set).
 RIPPER can run in ordered or unordered mode and generate either a decision list or decision set.

 Examples